johnnolan/encounter-stats/README.md

 For issues, please raise a bug in Github and use the Report a Bug option in the settings to get debug information to help me reproduce the issue easily on my computer.
 I will try and fix things depending on fatherhood responsibilities [https://github.com/johnnolan/encounter-stats/issues](https://github.com/johnnolan/encounter-stats/issues)

-You can also find me lurking around on the Foundry VTT Discord [https://discord.gg/foundryvtt](https://discord.gg/foundryvtt).
+You can also find me on the Foundry VTT Discord [https://discord.gg/foundryvtt](https://discord.gg/foundryvtt).
 My Discord Tag is `JB#2780`.